Jeff Seigle

 Guitar

-Jeff begged his parents for an electric guitar at age 7.
-After spending 10 years in basements and garages honing songs by the Stones and Cream, he developed an interest in jazz.
+Jeff begged his parents for an electric guitar at age 7 (thank you Mike Voigt, wherever you are, for your inspiration).
+After spending 10 years in basements and garages honing songs by the Santana, Led Zeppelin, and Cream, he developed an interest in jazz.
 As a Computer Science major at the University of Michigan, he spent a year in the University Jazz Band under trumpeter Louis Smith, as well as other university groups, local musical productions, and a cover band with a Chicago-style lineup.
-Jeff rekindled his love of jazz in the 2000s when he started attending Maryland Summer Jazz and the Jazz Band Masterclass workshops, where he met many of his partners.
+Jeff rekindled his love of jazz in the 2000s when he started attending Maryland Summer Jazz and the Jazz Band Masterclass workshops (now under the JazzWire umbrella), where he met many of his partners.
 Besides his own projects, Jeff is also a regular member of the Bob Schwartz Quartet.

 Here are some of Jeff's partners: